retro16/acsi2stm/doc/troubleshooting.md

   * See [protocols.md](protocols.md) and [hardware.md](hardware.md) for
     technical details that will help you do all the necessary checks.

+If there are signal issues, the only real way to debug things is to use an oscilloscope and check signal levels.
+You will need a digital oscilloscope with at least 20MHz bandwidth.

 SD cards not detected / malfunctioning
 --------------------------------------